gritzko/replicated.cc/rdts/rga/index.md

 and flat datastructures as much as possible.
 Even in C++, maintaining a tree is plenty of overhead.
 In higher-level languages (think Java/JavaScript) a tree may consume 100x more RAM than a flat buffer.
 A linked list is considered a worst-case datastructure for a garbage collector.
-Hence, flat buffers and sequential access.
+Hence, we aim to maximize the use of flat buffers and sequential access.

 The RON 2.0 RGA/CT variant is the closest to 2.1, albeit there are significant differences in handling deletes and undeletes (see below).
 Also,